 1. Enthusiastic, collaborative, honest

 Have you worked on a pet project with a team and given credit where credit was due?
 Then you have the above strengths.
+Show how these traits made a difference.
+They aren't much good if someone just sits in the corner of a room doing what they are told.

 2. Determination, dedication, continuous learning

 If you have earned a certification or degree while working full-time or gone back to school to change careers, you can claim this list of strengths.
 This grouping also illustrates gaining new skills on the job through a mentoring program or other company education program.
+Be careful that some of the words that you use are not synonyms - make each individual strength count on its own merits.

 3. Creativity, leadership, technical skills

 Try these strengths to illustrate a time when you came up with a unique solution to a technical problem and led the effort to implement it.
+The mix of a creative thought process with the technical skills to carry it out is going to be a winner in so many careers.

 Now let's move on to weaknesses.